Jana Černochová: Gun rights

 Černochová is a prominent supporter of gun rights.
 In July 2018 she said that "advocacy of legal gun ownership should never cease to be a principled matter of protecting liberty", and in June 2017 referred to firearms as a "people's tool of freedom".
 She has advocated civilian preparations for armed resistance against terrorists, and is known for taking other members of parliament to a shooting range.

 In May 2022, Černochová said that "while some others may like to buy handbags, I prefer purchases of firearms."
 She is a concealed carry license holder and carries a Glock 26 Olive Gen4.
 Among other firearms, she owns a special edition CZ 75B Operace Anthropoid pistol and a PAR MK3 rifle, a Czech-made AR 15 variant.

+In 2025, Černochová received two Grand Power firearms from the Slovak Minister of Defense Robert Kaliňák, who stated that giving things that the gifted person likes is customary in international politics.

 Islam

 Following the November 2015 Paris attacks, Černochová called for a review of the European Union's migration policy and warned that "radical Islamists" were a threat to Europe.
 According to Černochová, "rules do not allow the freedom of our speech, religion, culture, and Judeo-Christian civilization to take a back seat at the expense of other non-religious aspects of Islamic ideology, which have nothing to do with the religious beliefs of women."